Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 ### What's Provided by ARKit?

-I always like to start by taking a quick look at the documentation before I get started writing code.
-It helps to know what data you're going to have available before you start thinking about how the implementation is going to work.
+I always like to start by taking a quick look at the documentation before I begin writing code.

 ![A diagram depicting the hand joints provided by ARKit.
 A hand is visible on the left with circles marking each joint in the hand, such as the wrist, knuckle, metacarpal, and finger tip, among others.
 Inside the circles are numbers that correspond to the joint's name listed in a table on the right.](./avp_joints.jpg)
 {{% img-subtitle %}}